Combine Harvester working in Australian wheat field

 Plastic Poly Skids

 Poly skid plates protect metal surfaces from abrasive crop material and are installed in high-friction areas where crops slide across the machine.
 Feeder house skids reduce friction as material enters the combine, concave fillers smooth the threshing area, and wear plates shield vulnerable components from damage.
-Discount Combine Parts supplies poly components that extend machine life.
+Discount Combine Parts supplies poly skid components that extend machine life.

 • High wear resistance in abrasive conditions